superdba111/DataStructure/smallProject/FAQ/data-integrity.md

 Transaction logs help maintain data integrity by ensuring that database operations can be rolled back if needed.
 AWS RDS automatically backs up these logs as part of automated backups.

 ### Data Validation Checks:
-Implement data validation at both the application level and the database level to ensure that only the correct types of data are stored.
+Implement data validation at both the application level and the database level to ensure that only the correct types of data are stored. one link for ref, https://github.com/superdba111/2023-pandera

 ### DynamoDB:
 For NoSQL databases, DynamoDB is a great option.
 It provides built-in support for ACID transactions, ensuring data integrity.
 Also, DynamoDB Global Tables provide a fully managed solution for deploying a multi-region, multi-master database, which helps in maintaining high availability.